 What's Good in “The Pacific”

-I've been watching "The Pacific" without being a big fan of "The Pacific."
-We never know these guys well enough, and we get the feeling that they don't know each other well enough.
-In "Band of Brothers," to which "The Pacific" will forever be compared and forever found wanting, the characters felt like they'd already gotten past the get-to-know-you stage and thus engaged on a deeper level.
-Here, they're forever introducing themselves.
+I‘ve been watching “The Pacific” without being a fan of “The Pacific.”
+We don’t know these guys well enough, and they don't know each other well enough.
+In “Band of Brothers,” to which “The Pacific” will forever be compared and found wanting, the characters had gotten past the get-to-know-you stage and engaged on a deeper level.
+Here, they‘re always introducing themselves.
 Guys come, guys go.
-We watch guys cry for guys we don't know and don't know why.
-We're not always following the same group, either, the same platoon, so cohesion is an issue, but the filmmakers make it more of an issue.
-The stories are as spread out as the Pacific islands they're invading.
+We watch guys cry for guys we don’t know, so we don't know why they‘re crying.
+We’re not always following the same platoon, either, so cohesion is an issue.
+The stories are as spread out as the Pacific islands they‘re invading.

 Worse, the series feels slightly off, slightly false.
-In the midst of unspeakable horrors—which the series handles well—we'll get a speech that feels like a speech; like it was drafted by Henry Luce.
-The series is trying too hard.
+In the midst of unspeakable horrors—which the series handles well—we get a speech that feels like a speech; like it was drafted by Henry Luce.

 I doubt it's a star-making turn but I hope it's a character-actor-making turn.
 “The Pacific” is slightly off, but Malik's Shelton is gloriously off.